Primordial black holes and scalar induced gravitational waves from sound speed resonance in non-minimal derivative coupling inflation model: PBHs and GWs

-Based on the power spectrum Eq.~(\ref{prk}) obtained in the previous chapter, our numerical results from Eq.~(\ref{PBHs/DM}) and Eq.~(\ref{fm}) indicate that PBHs with a peak mass around \( 10^{-12} M_{\odot} \) could account for nearly all dark matter, with \( \Omega_{\mathrm{PBH}} / \Omega_{\mathrm{DM}} \approx 0.997 \).
-Figure~\ref{PBH} shows the mass spectrum of PBHs.
+Based on the curvature power spectrum \( \mathcal{P}_\mathcal{R}(k) \) obtained in the previous section, our numerical evaluation of Eqs.~(\ref{PBHs/DM}) and (\ref{fm}) suggests that PBHs with a peak mass around \( 10^{-12} M_{\odot} \) can account for nearly the entirety of the cold dark matter, yielding \( f_{\rm PBH} \approx 0.99 \).
+The resulting PBH mass spectrum is illustrated in Figure~\ref{PBH}, alongside existing observational constraints.

 In parallel, SIGWs are generated during PBH formation through second-order tensor perturbations sourced by large curvature perturbations.
-The evolution of tensor perturbations $h_{ij}$ is governed by \cite{Baumann2007,Ananda2007}
+The evolution of tensor perturbations $h_{ij}$ is governed by \cite{Baumann2007,Ananda2007,J. R. Espinosa,K. Kohri,arXiv.2309.03101,Yogesh Abolhassan Mohammadi2025}

 where $\mathcal{H} \equiv a'/a$ is the conformal Hubble parameter, a prime represents differentiation with respect to conformal time, $\mathcal{T}_{i j}^{l m}$ is a projection operator, and $S_{ij}$ is the source term involving scalar perturbations $\Psi$